gryf/tabbedalt/README.rst

     URxvt.tabbedalt.disable-default-keys: true

 you can completely remove default keystrokes for creating and navigating tabs.
-In fact, if this resource is set to true (default), than tabbedalt will create several keysyms mapped to the actions:
+In fact, if this resource is set to false (default), than tabbedalt will create several keysyms mapped to the actions:

 * ``Shift-Down``: ``new_tab`` - create tab